Bali: a brief travel guide

 #12 Tegenungan Waterfall

-Tegenungan Waterfall is located close to Ubud and is one of the most popular waterfalls in Indonesia, which means that you will not be alone there.
-Fortunately, most people will not get in the water, so if you want to try swimming, you can certainly find serenity there, while you admire the green surroundings of the place.
+Tegenungan Waterfall, located close to Ubud, is one of the most popular waterfalls in Indonesia, which means that you will not be alone there.
+Fortunately, most people do not get in the water, so if you want to try swimming, you can certainly find serenity there while admiring the lush green surroundings.
 Take my advice and get in.
 Don’t miss the fun!

 #13.Singaraja Town and Palace

-Singaraja was the former Dutch colonial capital of Bali situated in the North of the Island.
-In Indonesian, it means “Lion King”.
-Now, the not-so-touristic Singaraja is the second-largest city in Bali and still maintains the colonial vibe.
-It has two universities and the Royal Palace, where the descendants of Raja’s family still live.
-The town is modern with supermarkets, shopping malls, shops for clothes, hardware and stationery and many more.
-It also has a library filled with old manuscripts of sacred texts which were written on palm leaves.
+Singaraja was the former Dutch colonial capital of Bali, situated in the north of the island.
+In Indonesian, its name means “Lion King.”
+Today, the relatively untouristed city of Singaraja is the second-largest in Bali and still maintains a colonial vibe.
+It has two universities and a royal palace, where descendants of the raja’s family still live.
+The town is modern, with supermarkets, shopping malls, clothing stores, and shops selling hardware and stationery, among others.
+It also has a library filled with old manuscripts of sacred texts written on palm leaves.
 It serves as a port too.

 #14.
 Pura Ulun Danu Beratan

-Pura Ulun Danu Beratan, or Pura Beratan as it is being called for short, is a major Hindu water temple in Bali since 1633 and it is dedicated to the goddess of water, lake and river Dewi Danu.
-The temple is on the shore of Lake Beratan and looks like it is floating.
-Like the Tamblingan Lake, it is 1,200 m above the ground so it has a cold tropical climate.
+Pura Ulun Danu Beratan, or Pura Beratan as it is called for short, is a major Hindu water temple in Bali, built in 1633, and dedicated to Dewi Danu, the goddess of water, lakes, and rivers.
+The temple sits on the shore of Lake Beratan and appears to be floating.
+It is located at an altitude of about 1,200 meters, so it has a cool tropical climate.
 The temple complex consists of four smaller temples.
 When I visited the place, it was foggy!
-You can explore it on foot or by paddling around with small boats.
+You can explore it on foot or by paddling around in small boats.
 Don’t forget: Lake Beratan is considered one of the 20 most beautiful lakes in the world!

 #15.
 Beaches of Bali

-Firstly, I would like to make perfectly clear from the beginning that Bali’s beaches are not ideal for swimming.
-Some of them might provide a wonderful view, while others are a surfers’ paradise.
-However, people who enjoy swimming as I do will be disappointed.
-There are no beaches in Bali that offer the pleasure of swimming in crystal clear and safe waters as, for example, many beaches in the Mediterranean Sea or in Thailand do.
-Having said that, I have to add that I have visited several beaches in Bali and my favourites are the following: Go to Nusa Dua beach for 14 km of palm trees and orchids, blue waters, white sand, and water sports.
-Go to Padang Padang beach in Uluwatu to admire the amazing scenery and for surfing.
+Firstly, I would like to make it perfectly clear from the beginning that Bali’s beaches are not ideal for swimming.
+Some of them offer wonderful views, while others are a surfer’s paradise.
+However, people who enjoy swimming, as I do, will likely be disappointed.
+There are no beaches in Bali that offer the pleasure of swimming in crystal-clear, safe waters, as, for example, many beaches in the Mediterranean Sea or Thailand do.
+Having said that, I must add that I have visited several beaches in Bali, and my favourites are the following:

 What to visit if you have some extra time